EnigmaCurry/d.rymcg.tech/traefik/README.md

 detailed example of creating certificates and then come back here.)

 ```
+# Optional: Make security groups for header authorization middleware:
 make groups
 ```

-(`make groups` is only required if you configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authorization groups, and then come back here.)
+(`make groups` is only required if you want to configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authorization groups, or you can do that anytime later.)

 Double check that the config has now been created in your `.env_${DOCKER_CONTEXT}_default` file and make any final edits (there are a